femmyte/CoreDataEngineers-ETL-Process/README.md

       associated accounts.
 Your final table should include three columns: the region name, the sales rep name, and the account name.
 Sort the accounts alphabetically (A-Z) by account name.

+## To use this script follow these instructions:

+1. change directory to scripts/bash_script directory by using `cd scripts/bash_script`
+2. Afterwards update the file permission of the following files. move_csv_and_json_files.sh, transform.sh, and cronjob.sh by running `chmod +x *.sh`